 Does the type of degree make a difference in employee compensation?
-Our annual BCM Compensation Study analyzes factors that determine compensation numbers in the business continuity sector, including the type of degree professionals possess.
+Our annual BCM Compensation Report analyzes factors that determine compensation numbers in the business continuity sector, including the type of degree professionals possess.

 For nearly 20 years, Cheyene Marling, Firestorm EVP of People Solutions and Program Analytics, has gathered data on business continuity management programs and compensations to provide professionals with the information they need to elevate their programs.

-During last year’s study, nearly half of participants indicated they possess a bachelor’s degree (48.3%), whereas the smallest group of participants revealed they obtained a Doctorate or PhD.
+During last year’s report, nearly half of participants indicated they possess a bachelor’s degree (48.3%), whereas the smallest group of participants revealed they obtained a Doctorate or PhD.
 (1.7%).
 The bar graph below indicates a gradual increase in average total compensation by degree with the exception of one slight dip for those with an Associate degree.

-The study dives deeper into degree levels by identifying how many participants possess a continuity degree.
+The report dives deeper into degree levels by identifying how many participants possess a continuity degree.
 Although few professionals have obtained a degree specific to a business continuity-related discipline, our data highlights an increase in this trend over the years.
 The number has nearly doubled since 2012.

 - Average total compensation